+GUMS ROAK

-GUMS ROAR By Sgt.
+By Sgt.
 Ray D. Knight

-LOOSE ENDS DEPT .: We've almost found out who's ahead in the calling him the outfit's No. 1 Wolf.
-Diamond Derby.
+LOOSE ENDS DEPT .: We've al-Diamond Derby.
 Next week the secret will be out . . .
-CUZ HIGH-TOWER contributes to our goat section the news that all mess hall proprietors are at camouflage school like the call of the wild.
-Do you what.
+CUZ HIGH-TOWER contributes to our goat section the news that all mess hall prowhat.
 So-if you find gristle in your dessert, be calm.